Fraud Blocker

 8. If a person is found not guilty at trial, he or she is released immediately.

-9. If trial results in a guilty verdict, the judge will determine the defendant’s sentence, usually at a later date and time.
+9. If a trial results in a guilty verdict, the judge will determine the defendant’s sentence, usually at a later date and time.

 Following a guilty plea or verdict, the criminal sentence may include: